 —Michael Dylan Welch, Sammamish, Washington

 Learn more about haiku at Further Reading.
 Interested in getting into the habit of writing haiku every day, with daily writing prompts in a friendly and supportive community?
 Visit National Haiku Writing Month.
-Please also consider joining the Haiku Society of America, Haiku Canada, or a haiku group near you.
+Please also consider joining the Haiku Society of America, Haiku Canada, the British Haiku Society, or a haiku group near you.
 Comments or questions?
 Please contact Michael Dylan Welch.